GruberMarkus/Export-RecipientPermissions/docs/README.md

 Maximum Exchange, AD and local sessions/jobs running in parallel.

 Watch CPU and RAM usage, and your Exchange throttling policy.

 ### 1.2.6.
+RecipientProperties
+Recipient properties to import.

+Be aware that these properties are not queried with a simple '`Get-Recipient`', but with '`Invoke-Command -Session $ExchangeSession -ScriptBlock { Get-Recipient -ResultSize Unlimited | Select-Object -Property $args[0] } -ArgumentList @(, $RecipientProperties)`'.
+This way, some properties have sub-values.
+For example, the property .PrimarySmtpAddress has .Local, .Domain and .Address as sub-values.

+These properties are available for GrantorFilter and TrusteeFilter.

+Properties that are always included: 'Identity', 'DistinguishedName', 'RecipientType', 'RecipientTypeDetails', 'DisplayName', 'PrimarySmtpAddress', 'EmailAddresses', 'ManagedBy', 'UserFriendlyName', 'LinkedMasterAccount'

+### 1.2.7.
 GrantorFilter
 Only check grantors where the filter criteria matches $true.

-The variable $Grantor has all attributes returned by '`Invoke-Command -Session $ExchangeSession -ScriptBlock { Get-Recipient -ResultSize Unlimited | Select-Object -Property * }`'.
+The variable $Grantor has all attributes defined by '`RecipientProperties`.
 For example:
 - .DistinguishedName
 - .RecipientType, .RecipientTypeDetails
 - .DisplayName